Oran Hurling Club: History

+The club was founded in 1965 when Junior and Underage sections were formed by two local schoolteachers.
+A Senior team was formed in 1983.

+Between 1987 and 1992, the club reached five Roscommon Senior Hurling Championship finals and had three victories.
+Over the following decade, the club reached the county final several times - winning one in 1998.
+In 2004, the club won its fifth county final.

-On 29 October 2016, Oran won the senior hurling final against Four Roads.
-In the last minute of stoppage time Oran trailed by a point.
+In 2016, Oran won its sixth county title.
+The final, played on 29 October 2016, was against Four Roads.
+In the last minute of stoppage time, Oran trailed by a point.
 Oran had just earned a free on their own 21 yard line.
 Against a 50 km wind, Jerry Fallon scored a point.
 The game was drawn and extra time ensued.
 Right from the off, Oran scored 2 goals and 3 points against Four Roads.
 Oran led by 9 points and had made a 10-point turn around since Four Roads last score.
 The 8 in a row champions were denied their ninth trophy by the Oran side.

+The club again reached the final during the 2025 Roscommon Senior Hurling Championship, but were defeated by Four Roads on a scoreline of 2-18 to 0-15.